Following a meeting of the World Motor Sport Council, the FIA has announced its future plans for regulations in the World Rally Championship.

 The new WRC car will be permitted to compete in the series from the 2009 season and will be able to score points in the WRC from 2010, where the current WRC machines will also be allowed to compete.

 That comes after the FIA announced that the current regulations will be extended into 2010, although cars will be subject to technical controls.

 In other news following the WMSC meeting, the FIA has confirmed that the restriction on parts will be eased for new manufacturers in their first year of entering the championship with immediate effect.

-With immediate effect, the restriction on parts will be eased for new manufacturers in their first year of entering the Championship.
-A new manufacturer may ask the FIA for a waiver to use two additional engines without penalty, and a change of parts, as described in the Sporting Regulations.
+A new manufacturer will be able ask the FIA for a waiver to use two additional engines without penalty, and a change of parts, as described in the WRC sporting regulations.